kclowes/docs/content/docs/getting-started/developing.md

 ### Developing the app

 Now that we've setup our CLI we can start developing.
-Our list of cities is a bit short, so why not add another in there?
+Our list of cities is a bit short, so why not add another one in there?
 Before we do that however, let's take a closer look at the **wercker.yml** file included in your project folder.